Canada’s Sovereign Wealth Fund: Should You Invest In It?

 Other Funds Worth Looking At

-Norway gets all the attention, but it is not the only useful comparison.
+Australia is the closest comparison, but it is not the only one worth knowing.

 New Zealand Superannuation Fund has also been strong, with roughly 10.8 percent annualized over the 10 years through 2023.